 Supreme Court 2021 Term Roundup: Environmental Law and the States

-Join appellate advocates and state Solicitors General on Tuesday, July 19 from 12:30pm — 1:45pm ET for a conversation about the term’s cases and the impact that those cases could have on states and environmental law.
-This program is co-hosted by the State Energy & Environmental Impact Center and the State and Local Legal Center.
+On Tuesday, July 19 from 12:30pm - 1:45pm ET, we were joined by appellate advocates and state Solicitors General for a conversation about the term’s cases and the impact that those cases could have on states and environmental law.
+This program was co-hosted by the State Energy & Environmental Impact Center and the State and Local Legal Center.

 Speakers